Stocks Climb Again on Wall Street With Hopes for Stimulus

-Stocks are rising on Wall Street Thursday as hope remains that Washington can approve more aid for the economy and after a report suggested the pace of layoffs is slowing a bit, though it remains incredibly high.
+Stocks rose for the second day in a row Thursday, reflecting hope on Wall Street that Washington can approve more aid for the economy and encouragement from a report that suggests the pace of layoffs is slowing a bit, even though it remains incredibly high.

-The S&P 500 was 0.7% higher in afternoon trading, tacking more gains onto Wednesday’s rise after President Donald Trump apparently backtracked on his decision to halt talks on more aid for the economy.
+The S&P 500 climbed 0.8%, adding to its solid gains from a day earlier, when President Donald Trump apparently backtracked on his decision to halt talks on more aid for the economy.
 He said in a televised interview Thursday morning that “very productive” talks have begun on stimulus.

+Small company stocks fared better than the rest of the market.
+The Russell 2000 index of small-cap stocks climbed 17.51 points, or 1.1%, to 1,628.55.
+Global stock indexes also closed higher.

 Banks, technology and communication companies accounted for much of the broad gains.
 Energy stocks notched the biggest gain as the price of U.S. crude oil climbed more than 3%.
-Occidental Petroleum rose 6.8%.
+Occidental Petroleum climbed 8.8%, the biggest gainer in the S&P 500.

 A government report showed that 840,000 workers applied for unemployment benefits last week.
 That's down slightly from 849,000 the prior week, though it's still remarkably high compared with history.
 It also was slightly worse than economists were expecting, 837,000.